ksonex777-pixel/code-api/README.md

  * @param {PNull<number>} [amount] - The amount of the item to include in the drop - so when the player picks up the item drop, they get this many of the item.
  * @param {boolean} [mergeItems] - Whether to merge the item into an nearby item of same type, if one exists.
 Defaults to false.
  * @param {ItemAttributes} [attributes] - Attributes of the item being dropped
+ * @param {number} [timeTillDespawn] - Time till the item automatically despawns in milliseconds.
+Max of 5 mins.
- * @returns {PNull<EntityId>} - the id you can pass to setCantPickUpItem, or null if the item drop limit was reached */ createItemDrop(x, y, z, itemName, amount, mergeItems, attributes)
+ * @returns {PNull<EntityId>} - the id you can pass to setCantPickUpItem, or null if the item drop limit was reached */ createItemDrop(x, y, z, itemName, amount, mergeItems, attributes, timeTillDespawn)

 /**
  * Prevent a player from picking up an item. itemId returned by createItemDrop